jtv/libpqxx/include/pqxx/doc/datatypes.md

 ------------------------

-(This is a feature that should disappear once we have introspection in the C++ language.)
+(This is a feature that should disappear once we have introspection in the C++ language.
+The current expectation is that C++26 will have a standard, reliable way for the code to obtain a type's name.)

-When errors happen during conversion, libpqxx will an compose error message for the user.
-Sometimes this message will mentio the name of the type that's being converted.
+When errors happen during conversion, libpqxx will compose an error message that the application can show to the user, or write to a log.
+Sometimes this message will need to mention the name of the type that's being converted.

-By default, this will probably work fine on some compilers, or the name may come out a little strange on other compilers, but some may make it harder to recognise.
+By default, this will probably work fine on some compilers, or the name may come out a little strange on other compilers, but some make the names harder to recognise.
 So it can help to define a name yourself.

 To tell libpqxx the human-readable name of a type `T`, there's a function